ronchi/ai_compendium/README.md

 We will address each type of AI, as well as link to various other sources, below.

 ### Natural Language Processing (NLP)

+NLP is the aspect of AI that lawyers deal with most often -- both directly and indirectly.

 #### Generative AI
 What is Generative AI?